xu2xulim/Space-Butler/Superhero on deta/Micros/Custom Fields.md

 - The base url is url specific to your instance of Space Bulter

-# Endpoints
+# Description

-The following endpoints are available on this micro :
+The following services are available :

 ## /get_customfields